Maikuri/gizmo-music/README.md

-# Gizmo Music
+# Spotify Premium
-A simple and compact music player.
+A awesome and better music player.
-> Check the releases tag for downloads. (https://github.com/GizmoGames/gizmo-music/releases)
+> Check the releases tag for downloads. (https://www.spotify.com/us/download/)